Justice

 Investigation

-The police conduct criminal investigations.
-Investigations begin when police witness behaviour or receive information about behaviour which may be a crime.
+Criminal investigations are conducted by the police or other investigative agencies.
+Investigations begin when police witness behaviour or receive a complaint about behaviour which may be a crime.
 Some criminal investigations are completed quickly.
 Others take weeks, months, or, in complex matters, years to complete.
+Not all criminal behaviour is investigated – police exercise discretion based on a number of factors, including available resources.

 Laying a Charge

-When the police lay a charge, they complete an information package describing all the evidence and deliver a package to the Crown attorney.
-The accused person or, more often, the accused person's lawyer, also receives a copy of the information package.
+When a charge is laid, an information package describing all the evidence is prepared and delivered to the accused or, more often, the accused's lawyer (known as “disclosure”).
 The court receives a list of charges against the accused person from the police.

 Deciding whether to prosecute

-Most people charged with a crime receive a document by the police advising them of the date and courtroom where and when they are required to appear to answer to the charge.
-Sometimes, the crime is very serious or the accused person has a criminal record.
-In these cases, the accused person may be held in jail until his or her first court appearance.
+Most people charged with a crime receive a document from the police advising them of the date and courtroom when and where they are required to appear to answer to the charge.
+Sometimes, the crime is very serious, the accused person has a criminal record or there is a concern they won’t come to court.
+In these cases, the accused person may be held in jail.

 Types of offences

-Offences are set out in the Criminal Code and divided into two broad types: summary and indictable.
-In some cases, the Crown can decide whether to proceed summarily or by way of indictment.
-Summary offences tend to be less serious ones and indictable more serious.
+Offences are set out in the Criminal Code and divided into three types: summary, indictable and hybrid (meaning that the Crown can choose either summary or indictable).
+Summary proceedings are typically for less serious offences and indictable for more serious.

 Choice of trial court and election by accused

-If the accused is charged with a summary offence, his or her trial will be in the provincial court before a judge.
+If the accused is charged with a summary offence, their trial will be in the Provincial Court before a judge.
+There is no jury in Provincial Court.

-If the accused is charged with an indictable offence and the offence is not within the jurisdiction of the provincial court, the accused can choose which court will hear the case.
-The accused may choose to be tried by a provincial court judge without a jury and without a preliminary inquiry; by a King's Bench justice without a jury, or, by a King's Bench justice and jury.
+If the accused is charged with an indictable offence and the offence is not within the exclusive jurisdiction of the King’s Bench or the absolute jurisdiction of Provincial Court, they can choose which court will hear the case.
+The accused may choose to be tried by: a Provincial Court judge, a King's Bench justice without a jury, or by a King's Bench justice and a jury.

 Preliminary inquiry

-A preliminary inquiry (or preliminary hearing) may be held before the trial to find out if there is enough evidence to go to trial.
-Preliminary hearings allow the defence to hear the prosecution's case.
-During the hearing, the Crown attorney and the defence lawyer may call and cross-examine witnesses.
-If the court is satisfied that sufficient evidence exists, a trial date is set.
-If not, the accused is discharged and the case is closed.
+During the preliminary inquiry, the Crown attorney and the accused may call and cross-examine witnesses.
+If the court is satisfied that sufficient evidence exists, a trial date will be set.
+If not, the accused is discharged and with very few exceptions, the case is closed.

 Plea negotiations